rtrppl/orgrr/readme.md

 ### orgrr-rename

-orgrr uses file names as unique indentifiers.
-Therefore changing them will break the connection between notes - changing the `#+title` of a note (or any other meta-data about a note), however, will not cause any harm.
+orgrr uses the filename as an unique indentifier.
+Therefore randomly changing filenames will break the connection between notes - changing the `#+title` of a note (or any other meta-data about a note), however, will not cause any harm.
 In theory there should be no need to ever change the filename of a note.
 But sometimes there are stupid typos or naming conventions and the need to change a file name arises.

 This function allows to change the name of the file/note the current buffer visits and all corresponding links in other notes in all containers.
-Use with caution!
+It should be used whenever the need to rename a file within the orgrr universe arises!

 `orgrr-rename-title-and-file` allows you to change title and filename of the current note in one go.
-It will, however, not change the creation date of the file (its first part).
+It will, however, not change the creation date of the filename (the first part of the filename).

 ### orgrr-delete